JimmyKenMerchant/raspi_pico/README.md

 ## Installation

-* I'm using Linux-based Ubuntu in an AMD64 machine.
+* I'm using Linux-based Ubuntu 20.04 LTS in an AMD64 machine.
 Also Refer [Raspberry Pi Pico SDK](https://github.com/raspberrypi/pico-sdk).

 ```bash
 # Install Packages to Be Needed